lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 discussion about the contribution and the proposed changes and it does not have to be polished at that stage.
 The difference between a Draft PR and a normal PR is minor.
 The Draft stage signals that your contribution is not ready for review but up for discussion.
-But it is nevertheless treated by like a normal PR in the sense that all the continuous integration tools are applied and there is an immediate feedback from automatic tests.
+But it is nevertheless treated like a normal PR in the sense that all the continuous integration tools are applied and there is an immediate feedback from automatic tests.
 Do not hesitate to contact us at any stage if you are unsure about anything.